 Because platforms aren’t neutral.
 They’re psychological projections of the people who built them.
 And the four men who shaped modern consumer tech—Zuckerberg, Bezos, Dorsey, Musk—are wired in fundamentally different ways.

 A note on scope.
 This post focuses on the four consumer platform emperors whose personality types are most legibly stamped into their products.
 Apple, Microsoft, and Google each deserve their own analysis—and the Founders vs Stewards chapter in this series already maps Steve Jobs, Tim Cook, Bill Gates, Satya Nadella, and Sundar Pichai.
-TikTok / ByteDance is a post unto itself.
+Snap (Evan Spiegel) is the interesting outlier—the one big consumer platform of this era that doesn’t feel like a 5 or an 8, which is a post in itself.
+ByteDance/TikTok is its own animal: an algorithm-first design that arguably bypasses the founder-personality question entirely, which is precisely why it’s eating everyone else’s lunch.
 Here, we’re looking at the four platforms that feel like their founders because they basically are their founders.

 The Platform Emperor Personality Map